 - Tribenzor (olmesartan with amlodipine and hydrochlorothiazide).

-Because patients taking Benicar have experienced so many serious side effects, up to and including death, a number of lawsuits have been filed against Daiichi Sankyo, Inc. (or one or more of its subsidiaries).
-One figure has put the number of legal actions filed in federal court at over 1,700, and that number is likely to grow as more individuals press a legal claim.
+Because patients have experienced so many serious side effects, up to and including death, a number of Benicar lawsuits have been filed against Daiichi Sankyo, Inc. (or one or more of its subsidiaries).
+One figure has put the number of legal actions filed in federal court at over 1,900, and that number is likely to grow as more individuals press a legal claim.

-The first cases under MDL 2606 are expected to be tried in 2017.
+In general, the complaints focus on the most serious side effects of olmesartan, although other less serious problems and adverse effects are also mentioned.
+The first Benicar cases are expected to be tried in 2017.
 The cases are overseen by U.S. District Judge Robert Kugler.